 Businesses that operate online are facing significant challenges when it comes to borrowing, putting them at real risk of failure due to financial exclusion.
 Big banks can no longer provide the flexibility online ecommerce businesses need when it comes to lending.
 Many online companies are seasonal and making the same repayments during quieter periods can result in cash flow being severely impacted.
 Short term loans are uncommon with traditional lenders, while arranging any form of lending with such a provider can take months – time that agile online businesses simply don’t have.

 Without access to funding, consequences can be dire.
-Research shows that 90% of start-ups fail within their first four years, but even when online businesses do make it over this hurdle, they will likely need a cash injection at some point in order to continue to grow.
+Research shows that 90% of start-ups fail within their first four years, but even when online businesses do make it over this hurdle, they will likely need additional working capital in order to continue to grow.

 The good news is that new providers are stepping in to bridge the gap between what banks can do and what businesses need from their bank.
 Here are five financing options that online businesses may want to consider.